-The federal government will be responsible for setting strict requirements for marijuana manufacturers, determining what types of cannabis products will be available for sale, setting packaging and labeling requirements, standardizing serving sizes and potency, creating a list of prohibited ingredients, tracking cannabis from seed to sale, and imposing restrictions on promotional activities.
-Permissible THC limits would be set by the federal government as well.
-However, provincial governments could restrict these characteristics of the products further if they wish.
-Legal cannabis producers would also be subject to the federal government’s current legislation that prevents corporations from forming monopolies within the Canadian economy.
+The federal government is responsible for setting strict requirements for marijuana manufacturers, determining what types of cannabis products will be available for sale, setting packaging and labeling requirements, standardizing serving sizes and potency, creating a list of prohibited ingredients, tracking cannabis from seed to sale and imposing restrictions on promotional activities.
+Permissible THC limits are set by the federal government as well.
+However, provincial governments can restrict these characteristics further if they wish.
+Legal cannabis producers are also subject to the federal government’s current legislation that prevents corporations from forming monopolies within the Canadian economy.

 Along with the marijuana legislation, the House of Commons and Senate also passed Bill C-46, which deals with impaired driving.
 This bill sets the limits for driving under the influence of marijuana.
 Someone found to have a THC level between two and five nanograms per millilitre (ng) of blood would be fined up to $1,000; above five ng carries the same penalties as driving under the influence of alcohol, which includes mandatory minimum penalties of a $1,000 fine on a first offence, 30 days in jail for a second offence and 120 days in jail for a third offence.
 The bill also allows law enforcement to take a breath sample from drivers without needing reasonable suspicion of impairment, called mandatory screening.
 Police officers will be able to conduct impaired driving tests using saliva.
 The new impaired driving laws come into force in December.